naveau/qspacesampling2GE/README.md

 the comparison of the bvec/bval files obtained after converting the DICOM using [dcm2niix](https://github.com/rordenlab/dcm2niix) and the original samples.txt file.

-This result is given by the `tests/test.py` script :
+The results are given by the `tests/test.py` script (run it in the tests directory)

+### X coordinate sign

+The `u_x` given by the sampling scheme and the x coordinate obtained in the bvec file are reversed in sign.
+I choose to flip the sign of the x coordinate in the script to correct this.

+### Rounding problems

 ```
 DIR12 Found bvalues mismatch : expected 2000 / got 2005.0
 DIR12 Found direction mismatch in X : expected 0.74 / got 0.739077